omlord10/Antivirus/README.md

 ## 📁 Project Structure

-- `antivirus.c` – Main entry point of the application.
+- `antivirus.c` - Main entry point of the application.
+  - `main` - The main function scans files for virus signatures, checks results, and reports if they're infected or safe.
+  - `is_exec` - Verifies if a file is executable or not.
-- `read_signature()` – Reads the virus signature from a text file.
+  - `read_signature()` - Reads the virus signature from a text file.
-- `scan_file()` – Checks the specified file for the presence of the signature.
+  - `scan_file()` - Checks the specified file for the presence of the signature.
-- `calculate_file_size()` – Determines the file size to ensure a valid offset.
+  - `calculate_file_size()` - Determines the file size to ensure a valid offset.
-- `VirusSignature` – Structure for storing the signature, offset, and name.
+  - `VirusSignature` - Structure for storing the signature, offset, and name.

 ## 🧬 Virus Signature Format